june4m/aws-internship-report-SE182968/content/4-EventParticipated/4.2-Event2/_index.md

 ⚠️ **Note:** The information below is for reference purposes only.
 Please **do not copy verbatim** for your report, including this warning.
 {{% /notice %}}

-# Event Recap: “Data Resiliency in a Cloud-first World”
+# Data Resiliency in a Cloud-first World

 ### Event Objectives